Code of Practice relating to Display of Fees in Private Practices

 - Core/post preparation

-2) The fee notice must be at least A4 size (29.7 x 21cm or 11.7 x 8.3 in) and be legible, accurate and up-to-date.
-A sample notice is shown below and can be also accessed here
+The fee notice must be at least A4 size (29.7 x 21cm or 11.7 x 8.3 in) and be legible, accurate and up-to-date.
+A sample notice can be seen below or accessed here

 - Entrance to the practice